-Theoretical physicist focused on computational frameworks that bridge physics-based modeling and AI.
+Theoretical physicist focused on computational frameworks

 Postdoc @ MICS Lab, CentraleSupélec